 A new year always makes us want to start every aspect of our lives off on the right foot.
 Diet, exercise, family time, and of course cleaning, organizing, and decluttering often top the list.
-To help you clean and get organized in 2017, we are having a fun challenge.
+To help you clean and get organized in 2018, we are having a fun challenge.
 We will be sharing a new list of tasks that can help you get on track each month this year.
 (We ran this same challenge in 2017 and people loved it!)

 Instead of spending a month breaking your back getting it all done instead we will help break it up into smaller tasks over the entire year.
 We even have a printable checklist that you can laminate and hang on your refrigerator or slip into your planner.
 I will be sharing 365 simple tasks that can be done each day to help you get your house in order this year.
 Most tasks should take 15 – 30 minutes.
 If it works for you do each task on the corresponding date, if not just use it as a list of tasks, some days you may get more than one done.
 You may wish to take off the weekend and double up on weekdays or vice versa.
 I want you to be successful so do what works best for you.